Skip to content

 Adjust Image Tool

-The Adjust Image tool can be accessed by selecting any single image, right clicking, and choosing the Adjust Image option.
+To open the Adjust Image tool, select any single image, right-click, and choose the Adjust Image option.

 Layer Settings